 Yearly review: A year-end edition might provide a recap of the year’s significant events.
 Older newspapers often included a necrology report listing residents who had died during the previous year.

 There are a number of things you will want to keep in mind when doing research in newspapers.
 They can provide a treasure trove of information, but as with all research, you must use judgment and evaluate the pieces of information against other documents and research you have already collected.
-Pieces of information found in a newspaper can point toward other documents, such as vital and land records.

 - Many small town newspapers are published weekly rather than daily, which can affect the publication date for an event you are researching.